YACS-RCOS/yacs.n/src/web/src/pages/Test Cases for GPA calculator.md

-Test Cases for GPA calculator
+Test Cases for GPA for Semester calculator

 Input: